vdbsh/circuitshelter.com/content/about.md

 ## Disclaimer
 ```
-Information on this site is distributed "AS IS" in the hope that it will be useful,
+Information on this site is distributed "AS IS" AND ONLY FOR EDUCATIONAL PURPOSE in the hope that it will be useful,
 but WITHOUT WARRANTY OR LIABILITY OF ANY KIND; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.